AasanAIOfficial/Qevira-AI/README.md

 - Voice Support
 - Mobile Friendly

-Made with ❤️ by AasanAIOfficial
+Made with ❤️ by QeviraAIOfficial